syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 {% highlight c# tabtitle="C#" %}

-//Creates the datasource for the table
+//Creates the datasource for the table.
 DataTable invoiceDetails = GetProductDetailsAsDataTable();
-//Creates a PDF grid
+//Creates a PDF grid.
 PdfGrid grid = new PdfGrid();
-//Adds the data source
+//Adds the data source.
 grid.DataSource = invoiceDetails;
-//Creates the grid cell styles
+//Creates the grid cell styles.
 PdfGridCellStyle cellStyle = new PdfGridCellStyle();
 cellStyle.Borders.All = PdfPens.White;
 PdfGridRow header = grid.Headers[0];
-//Creates the header style
+//Creates the header style.
 PdfGridCellStyle headerStyle = new PdfGridCellStyle();
 headerStyle.Borders.All = new PdfPen(new PdfColor(126, 151, 173));
 headerStyle.BackgroundBrush = new PdfSolidBrush(new PdfColor(126, 151, 173));
 headerStyle.TextBrush = PdfBrushes.White;
 headerStyle.Font = new PdfStandardFont(PdfFontFamily.TimesRoman, 14f, PdfFontStyle.Regular);

-//Adds cell customizations
+//Adds cell customizations.
 for (int i = 0; i < header.Cells.Count; i++)
 {
 if (i == 0 || i == 1)